zoltantoth0409/liferay-portal/readme/BREAKING_CHANGES.markdown

 #### Why was this change made?

-This change was made because blocking caches should never be enabled because of its bad performance.
+This change was made to improve performance because blocking caches should never be enabled.

 ---------------------------------------

-### Remove support of setting properties of cache for each entity model
+### Remove Support for Setting Cache Properties for Each Entity Model
 - **Date:** 2020-Jun-24
 - **JIRA Ticket:** [LPS-116049](https://issues.liferay.com/browse/LPS-116049)

 #### What changed?
-Remove support of setting the following properties of cache for a specific
-entity:

-`value.object.entity.cache.enabled`
-`value.object.finder.cache.enabled`
-`value.object.column.bitmask.enabled`
+Support was removed for setting these cache properties for an entity:

+- `value.object.entity.cache.enabled*`
+- `value.object.finder.cache.enabled*`
+- `value.object.column.bitmask.enabled*`

-For example the following properties are for entity `com.liferay.portal.kernel.model.User`:
+For example, these properties are for entity `com.liferay.portal.kernel.model.User`:

-`value.object.entity.cache.enabled.com.liferay.portal.kernel.model.User`
+- `value.object.entity.cache.enabled.com.liferay.portal.kernel.model.User`
-`value.object.finder.cache.enabled.com.liferay.portal.kernel.model.User`
+- `value.object.finder.cache.enabled.com.liferay.portal.kernel.model.User`
-`value.object.column.bitmask.enabled.com.liferay.portal.kernel.model.User`
+- `value.object.column.bitmask.enabled.com.liferay.portal.kernel.model.User`

 #### Who is affected?

-This affects anyone using the properties listed above for a specific entity.
+This affects anyone using the properties listed above for an entity.

 #### How should I update my code?

-There's no direct replacement for the removed feature, please remove corresponding property settings directly.
+There's no direct replacement for the removed feature.
+You must remove these properties from your entities.

 #### Why was this change made?

-This change was made because there is no good reason to set those properties for a specific entity.
+This change was made because these properties are not useful for an entity.
 ---------------------------------------